0Kal-D/0Kal-D/Readme.md

 I'm passionate about **coding** and **technology** 💻.
 I love solving problems and coming up with helpful ideas 💡.
 I'm always learning and catching up with **new and trending technologies** 🚀.

-I’m also interested in **DevOps** ⚙️ and understanding how **computers and technology work** in general.
+I’m also interested in understanding how **computers and technology work** in general.
 I enjoy knowing how things run behind the scenes 🧠.

 ---